theanine3D/mat-batch-tools/README.md

 - **Find Active Face Texture** - Finds the diffuse texture of the currently active or last selected face, and loads it in the Image Editor.
 Can be found by search and assigned to your Quick Favorites for easy access, or accessed via Blender's Image Editor's "Image" menu

 ## Experimental Feature(s)
-- **Convert to Lightmapped Material** - Converts all materials, in all currently selected objects, to a lightmapped setup, automatically setting them up to use a lightmap image (ie. an HDR or EXR image) or lightmap vertex colors.
-Can only be accessed via search for now
+- **Convert to Lightmapped Material** - Converts all materials, in all currently selected objects, to a lightmapped setup, automatically setting up the nodes in each material to use a lightmap image (ie. an HDR or EXR image) or lightmap vertex colors.
+Can only be accessed via search for now - use at your own risk.

 ## Installation
 1. For the newest, bleeding edge version, download [mat_batch_tools.py](https://github.com/theanine3D/mat-batch-tools/raw/main/mat_batch_tools.py) (right click this link and Save As...)
 If you want a more stable release, check the [Releases](https://github.com/theanine3D/mat-batch-tools/releases).